dopeboy/curriculum-2.0/units/5-string/lessons/1-string/README.md

 console.log(bluefish.charAt(0));
 ```

 **charAt** is a function that takes in one parameter.
 This parameter is the **index** or position inside the string.
 Notice how the first letter of a string is always at the 0 index.
+(This has to do with computers starting count at 0 instead of 1.
+We'll learn more about this in the arrays section.)
 The above prints `D` out to the console.

 What if we want to print the last character?
 We can: